akka/akka/akka-docs/src/main/paradox/actors.md

 Akka supports hotswapping the Actor’s message loop (e.g. its implementation) at
 runtime: invoke the `context.become` method from within the Actor.
 `become` takes a @scala[`PartialFunction[Any, Unit]`] @java[`PartialFunction<Object, BoxedUnit>`] that implements the new message handler.
-The hotswapped code is kept in a Stack which can be pushed and popped.
+The hotswapped code is kept in a Stack that can be pushed and popped.

 @@@ warning